Chart Color Schemes

 Educational achievement in Marmion places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Vocational credentials are also prevalent, with 31.1% of residents aged 15 and above holding them.
-This includes advanced diplomas (10.9%) and certificates (20.2%).
-Educational participation is high, with 30.3% currently enrolled in formal education.
+Trade and technical skills are prominent, with 31.1% of residents aged 15+ holding vocational credentials – advanced diplomas (10.9%) and certificates (20.2%).
+Educational participation is notably high in Marmion, with 30.3% of residents currently enrolled in formal education.
 This includes 11.3% in primary education, 9.4% in secondary education, and 5.4% pursuing tertiary education.

 Frequently Asked Questions - Education